WDI-HK-12/lab-rails-relationships/README.md

 - Test if associations works in the Rails console (`rails c`)

 **Bonus:**
-- Create a model `Ingredient` and a has_many and belongs_to relations between recipes and ingredients (Hints: You need a Join table)
+- Create a model `Ingredient` and a many_to_many relations between recipes and ingredients (Hints: You need a Join table)

 **OPTIONAL** for tomorrow
 - Be sure to create the RESTful controller actions and the corresponding routes